 Property division questions can be complicated.
 Let us answer your questions, such as:

-Our lawyers will help you answer these questions and the issues specific to your case.
+If you need an experienced family law attorney to help you answer these questions and the issues specific to your case, we’re here to help.
 Community property is a complicated matter.
 We will evaluate your property and assets to determine how they will be classified to develop a plan for negotiations, whether we use mediation or litigation to find a resolution.

 Many of our clients are concerned about negative equity problems due to high mortgage balances on the marital residence.
 Our lawyers take a broad look at the marital financial picture and look for practical ways to resolve problems.
 In addition, it may make sense to resolve spousal maintenance (alimony) issues at the same time as property division.

-Our law firm handles property division problems in situations ranging from uncontested divorce to complex marital estates involving business assets or high-income earning spouses.
-To learn more about our approach to property division in Arizona divorce, contact us online or call 602-234-5900.
+Our law firm handles property division problems in situations ranging from uncontested divorce to complex property division cases involving business assets or high-income earning spouses.
+To learn more about our approach to property division in the Arizona divorce process, contact us online or call 602-234-5900.